The 13 Best Shampoo Bars Of 2023 — Our Reviews Are In

 Ethique Damage Control Shampoo Bar

-For six years and counting, Ethique has been preaching the shampoo bar gospel.
+Ethique has been preaching the shampoo bar gospel since its founding.
 Its first and most popular edition, the "Damage Control," contains nourishing coconut oil, coconut butter, and cocoa butters to nourish damaged strands, while peppermint oil purifies and smoothes, to ensure hair isn't weighed down.
-One bar, which is small enough to fit in the palm of your hand, is equivalent to not one or two but three (!) bottles of shampoo, conserving both plastic and product.
+One bar, which is small enough to fit in the palm of your hand, is equivalent to not one or two but threes bottles of shampoo, conserving both plastic and product.

 Damage Control Shampoo Bar, Ethique, $16